PCSX2/pcsx2-net-www/content/blog/2021/q2-2021-progress-report/index.md

 memcards would not care about the order and populate the partition in whatever order the host filesystem provided the files (so, in the case of NTFS partitions, alphabetically).
-In reality, FAT partitions don't specify the order of files, which means in practice they are sorte the order of creation.
+In reality, FAT partitions don't specify the order of files, which means in practice they are sorted to the order of creation.

 - Fixes saving in GTA games with folder memory cards.